Transfeminism

 Transfeminism, or trans feminism, is a branch of feminism focused on transgender women and informed by transgender studies.
 Transfeminism focuses on the effects of transmisogyny and patriarchy on trans women.
 It is related to the broader field of queer theory.
-The term was popularized by Emi Koyama (involved in the ISNA) in The Transfeminist Manifesto.
+The term was popularized by Emi Koyama with the ISNA in The Transfeminist Manifesto.

-Transfeminism describes the concepts of gender nonconformity, notions of masculinity and femininity and the maintaining of gender binary on trans men and women.
-Transfeminists view gender conformity as a control mechanism of patriarchy, which is maintained via violence against transgender and gender-nonconforming individuals as a basis of patriarchy and transmisogyny.
+Transfeminism describes the concepts of gender nonconformity, notions of masculinity and femininity and the maintaining of the gender binary on gender diverse individuals.
+Transfeminists view gender conformity as a control mechanism which is maintained via violence against transgender and gender-nonconforming individuals as a basis for patriarchy and transmisogyny.

-Tactics of transfeminism emerged from groups such as The Transexual Menace (name from the Lavender Menace) in the 1990s, in response to exclusion of transgender people in Pride marches.
+Transfeminist tactics emerged from groups such as The Transexual Menace in the 1990s, in response to the exclusion of transgender people in pride marches.
 The group organized in direct action, focusing on violence against transgender people, such as the murder and rape of Brandon Teena, a trans man.
-The Transsexual Menace organized protests and sit ins against the medical and mental pathologization of trans people.
+The Transsexual Menace organized protests and sit ins against the medical and mental medicalization of gender diversity.

-Trans people were generally excluded from first-wave feminism, as were lesbians and all other people considered "queer."
-Second-wave feminism saw greater level of acceptance amongst some feminists, however "transsexuality" was heavily excluded, and described as an "illness," even amongst feminists who supported gay liberation.
+Transgender people were excluded from first-wave feminism, as were lesbians and all other people considered "queer."
+Second-wave feminism saw a greater level of queer acceptance amongst some feminists, however "transsexuality" was heavily excluded, and described as an "illness," even amongst feminists who supported gay liberation.
 Third and fourth-wave feminism have generally been accepting of transgender people, and see trans liberation as an overall part of women's liberation.

 In 2006, the first book on transfeminism, Trans/Forming Feminisms: Transfeminist Voices Speak Out edited by Krista Scott-Dixon, was published by Sumach Press.
 Transfeminism has also been defined more generally as "an approach to feminism that is informed by trans politics."